Act of Grace Payments

 Please send your completed application to:

-Generally, the Department of Finance and Deregulation will seek information about your application from relevant Government agencies.
+Generally, the Department of Finance will seek information about your application from relevant Government agencies.

 Once all relevant information is available, the request will be submitted for a decision as soon as practicable.